ajaysureshsj/enigma-quest/README.md

 To deploy Enigma Quest to a live server, follow these steps:

-1. Build the frontend: `cd frontend && npm run build`
+1. Build the frontend: `cd frontend && npm run build.`
-2. Move the build files to the backend's public directory: `mv frontend/build backend/public`
+2. Move the build files to the backend's public directory: `mv frontend/build backend/public.`
 3. Deploy the backend to your hosting platform.

 ## Contributing

 We welcome contributions from the open-source community to enhance the Enigma Quest quiz web app.
-If you have new puzzle ideas, improvements to the UI, or bug fixes, feel free to submit a pull request.
+Feel free to submit a pull request if you have new puzzle ideas, improvements to the UI, or bug fixes.

 ## License